Evaluation of Effect of Organic Fertilizer’s Treatments and Soil Compaction on the Qualitative Traits of Sport Lawn in Different Seasons

 Natural structure of lawn brings about the sensitivity of it to climate conditions and imposed destructive forces during its use.
 In this study, the effect of several types of organic fertilizers including leaf mold (LM), rice husk (RH), livestock manure, spent mushroom compost (SMC), a mixture of LM, RH and livestock manure (mixture 1), a mixture of LM, RH and SMC (mixture 2) with the ratio of 1:1:1 and control (no fertilizer) along with several levels of compaction including roller weighted of 36, 56 and 76 kilograms were studied on the change qualitative traits of sport lawn in different seasons.
 An experiment was conducted at the strip plot design in three replications, in research farm of Gorgan University of Agricultural Sciences and Natural Resources during 2008-2009.
 According to the results, the chlorophyll rate in the fall was higher than winter and spring.
 With the comparison of the cover rate, density and height, it was observed that in different seasons, the highest and lowest rate of these attributes was related to spring and summer respectively.

 Elyas Azar, K.H.
 (1995).
 General and personal soil science.
-Jahad-Daneshgahi Orumieh Press.
+Jahad Daneshgahi Press, Urmia.

 Fallahian, A. (2006).
 Technology, construction and lawn maintenance.
 Jahad-Daneshgahi Mashhad Press.

-Malakoti, M.J. and Homaii, M. (2005).
-Fertility of arid and semi-arid soils “Problems and Solutions”.
-Tarbiat Modarres University Press.
+Malakouti, M.J. & Homaee, M. (2004).
+Soil fertility in arid and semi-arid regions “Problems and Solutions”.
+Tarbiat Modares University Press, Iran.

 Soltani, A. (2007).
-Application of SAS software in the statistical analysis (for agricultural fields).
-Jahad-Daneshgahi Mashhad Press.
+Application of SAS in statistical analysis.
+Jahad Daneshgahi Mashhad Press, Mashhad, Iran.

 How to Cite

 Copyright (c) 2011 The author(s) retains the copyright of this article.